awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_gs.md

 1. \(Optional\) For `Filter`, type the prefix of log names\.
 Leave this parameter blank to monitor all files\.
 For a list of supported values, see the [FileSystemWatcherFilter Property](https://msdn.microsoft.com/en-us/library/system.io.filesystemwatcher.filter.aspx) topic on MSDN\.

-1. \(Optional\) For `CultureName`, type the locale where the timestamp is logged\.
+1. \(Optional\) For `CultureName`, type the locale where the timestamp is logged, the structure of which is based on RFC 5646\.
 If `CultureName` is blank, it defaults to the same locale currently used by your Windows instance\.
-For a list of supported values, see the [National Language Support \(NLS\) API Reference](https://msdn.microsoft.com/goglobal/bb896001.aspx) topic on MSDN\.
 **Note**
 The `div`, `div-MV`, `hu`, and `hu-HU` values are not supported\.